usb2snes/emulator-networkaccess/Protocol-1.0 preview.md

 Any ascii reply that does not contain an `error` key is a success.

-The smallest succes you can receive from a command is simply an empty reply
+The smallest success you can receive from a command is simply an empty reply

 ```
 \n